The Scream (album): Legacy

-Massive Attack covered and sampled "Metal Postcard (Mittageisen)" on their song "Superpredators (Metal Postcard)" in 1997 for the soundtrack to the movie The Jackal.
+Massive Attack covered and sampled "Metal Postcard (Mittageisen)" on their song "Superpredators (Metal Postcard)" in 1997 for the soundtrack to the movie The Jackal: they also released "Metal Banshee", which was a different version sampling "Metal Postcard".
 Faith No More covered "Switch" in concert and cited this first Siouxsie and the Banshees' album as one of their influences.

 Bobby Gillespie of Primal Scream said that he was inspired by their debut album: "They had a sound unlike any other band" and the songs were "a realisation that life is difficult, not normal pop song material.
 The Scream was the first record through which I experienced these themes, where the band's music mirrored the lyrics perfectly", with "a film noir atmosphere".
 He praised guitarist McKay for delivering "quicksilver notes of beautiful sonic violence".
 Gillespie also wrote: the band "were a new kind of rock", and McKay "reinvented rock guitar playing".
 Garbage lead singer Shirley Manson cited it as one of her all-time favourite records.
-Brett Anderson of Suede, included The Scream on a list of albums titled "current fascinations".
+Brett Anderson of Suede included The Scream on a list of albums titled "current fascinations".
 Marc Almond of Soft Cell also explained why the songs mattered to him: "The Scream made a real impression on me.
-I loved the way they turned these suburban things into nightmares--that was a great influence on early Soft Cell stuff".
+I loved the way they turned these suburban things into nightmares—that was a great influence on early Soft Cell stuff".
 Tracey Thorn of Everything but the Girl remembered 1978 as an important music year.
 "Back then when I only had five or six records I'd listen to each of them over and over, knowing every beat, every word, every scratch.
-Elvis Costello's My Aim is True, The Scream by Siouxsie and the Banshees, The Jam's In the City, Moving Targets by Penetration, and Another Music in a Different Kitchen by Buzzcocks.
+Elvis Costello's My Aim is True, The Scream by Siouxsie and the Banshees, The Jam's In the City, Moving Targets by Penetration, and Another Music in a Different Kitchen by Buzzcocks".